astatalan/minecraft-theory-part-2/README.md

 its sumipe's 33rd bday. going to finish it on sumipe 33rd birthday.
-I just have alpha beta and full release to theorize
+Edit: it is finished on 2:18 PM december 19 JST